Jonkimi/blog/README.md

-# blog
+# Welcome to Jonkimi's blog.
-This is my blog.
+ Here I will share my growing up as a programmer